Being black in Trump’s America

 Fast forward to 2016, a time of heightened racial tensions between police and communities of color and an unpredictable presidential campaign where a leading candidate maligned ethnic groups and women.
 Beason had some things to say, and he did so, in a personal essay titled Black Like Me: It’s time for a deeper conversation about race in America.

 Beason and I talked about his decision to take on the issue of race and what he hoped to achieve for a KCTS 9 podcast.
 The following is an edited version of our conversation.
-You can hear the full podcast interview here.
+You can hear the full podcast interview in the embedded player below.